SolderedElectronics/Inkplate-6-SDFat-Arduino-Library/README.md

 ## SdFat Library for Inkplate 6

+**Please note: this library is now implemented in Inkplate 6 Arduino library and it is not required to be installed.**

 Originally made by Bill Greiman, edited by e-radionica.com to work with Inkplate 6

 Install this library if you want to use Inkplate 6 SD card funcionality.